rukai/PF_Sandbox/readme.md

 ## Setup CLI Tool

-The tutorial/manual assumes that you have setup the binary for the CLI tool in your system path as the command `pf`.
-To build the CLI tool run `cargo build` in the cli directory, the resulting binary is stored at `cli/target/debug/pf_client`.
+To build the CLI tool run `cargo build` in the cli directory, the resulting binary is stored at `cli/target/debug/pf_cli`.

-However you can avoid fiddling with the system path by running `cargo run -- COMMAND` in the cli directory instead of `pf COMMAND`.
+Copy `pf_cli` to somewhere in your PATH and rename it `pf`.

 ## Usage Documentation